redpesk-samples/signal-composer-plugins-demo-n2k/docs/2-Installation.md

 ## Using package manager

-If you aren't planing to build it from source, add the redpesk repository to your package manager.
+If you aren't planing to build it from source on your host, add the redpesk [repository](../developer-guides/host-configuration/docs/1-Setup-your-build-host.html) to your package manager.
-Here is the url for Redpesk and Fedora:
-`download.redpesk.bzh`

 Then, to install the package and all its dependencies, install the package **signal-composer-plugins-demo-n2k**

 ## Building from source